johnnyfers/Leno-Virtual-Assistant/README.md

-# Leon - Virtual Assistant
+# Leno - Virtual Assistant

 ### how to run